People who meditate are happier, healthier, and more successful than those who don’t.

 - Session 8: Acceptance of Social Anxiety

 - Session 9: Breath Focus without Guidance;

 There are many different mindfulness exercises mentioned here which were specifically put together for the aim of reducing social anxiety disorder; however, the first three exercises are commonly used in group sessions to encourage mindfulness.

-A description of each of these three group exercises can be found below.
+A description of each of these group exercises can be found below.

 1. The Raisin Exercise